Shape-addons/ProfessionCooldown/README.md

 ## Commands:

 - /pcd - toggles the visibility of the window.
-- /reset - resets the position of the window.
+- /pcd reset - resets the position of the window.
-- /resetalldata - resets all data for the addon.
+- /pcd resetalldata - resets all data for the addon.
-- /reset charactername - resets the data for the given charactername.
+- /pcd reset charactername - resets the data for the given charactername.
 Useful if changing professions or deleting a character.
+- /pcd options - opens the options window.

+## Feedback
+Please leave any feedback you may have in the comments.